esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 ## Challenge: Slicing MRI Data

-Now try selecting the 20th slice from the y-axis (load it into a variable).
+Select the 20th slice along the y-axis and store it in a variable.
 Then, select the 4th slice along the x-axis and store it in another variable.

 :::::::::::::::  solution